 The appropriately somber “Bonhoeffer,” vet documaker Martin Doblmeier’s study of the fateful life of Christian theologian-activist Dietrich Bonhoeffer, considers the ramifications of viewing Jesus as a radical pacifist and living in accord with such beliefs.
 However, although Bonhoeffer preached non-violence during the rise and rule of Adolf Hitler, film never examines the contradiction between his pacifism and his participation in an ongoing conspiracy to kill the Fuhrer.
-Mainstream PBS-style filmmaking and good use of dramatic voice-overs by such thesps as Klaus Maria Brandauer make docu a viable theatrical entry that’s better suited to public TV outlets and select non-North American webcasters.
+Mainstream PBS-style filmmaking and good use of dramatic voice-overs by such thesps as Klaus Maria Brandauer make docu a marginally viable theatrical entry that’s nonetheless better suited to public TV outlets and select non-North American webcasters.

 After a brief prelude highlighted by a comment by Bishop Desmond Tutu that could just as well be about himself — that Bonhoeffer maintained “deep faith in incredible darkness” — pic gracefully outlines in the first 30 minutes Bonhoeffer’s childhood and maturation during Germany’s tumultuous early twentieth century decades.
 He was raised by a prosperous but notably non-religious Berliner family, and his entry into the ministry was a way, theologian Geffrey Kelly speculates, for him to come to terms with death’s meaning and WWI’s mass carnage, which included his older brother.